medialab/minet/docs/cli.md

 Using Twitter API to find whether batches of tweets are still available today and if they aren't, attempt to find a reason why.

-This commands rely on tweet ids and their user ids to work and will output a report similar to the input file and containing an additional column named "current_tweet_status" that can take the following values:
+This command relies on tweet ids and their user ids.
+It will output a report similar to the input file and containing an additional column named "current_tweet_status" that can take the following values: